Caroline Westrup: Professional career

-After turning professional in the middle of 2009, she made her professional debut at the S4C Wales Ladies Championship of Europe on the Ladies European Tour, earning her first paycheck finishing tied 40th.
-She played the next season mainly on the Symetra Tour in the U.S.
+Westrup turned professional after graduating in 2009, and made her professional debut at the Wales Ladies Championship of Europe on the Ladies European Tour (LET), earning her first paycheck finishing tied 40th.
+She spent 2010 on the Symetra Tour in the United States, and played on the LET in 2011 and 2012, before earning conditional status on the LPGA Tour in 2014.

-During her professional career, Westrups best finish on the LPGA Tour was tied 49 at the 2014 Yokohama Tire LPGA Classic and her best finish on the LET was 7th at the 2011 UniCredit Ladies German Open.
+Westrup made the cut at the 2013 U.S. Women's Open, and during her professional career her best finish on the LPGA Tour was tied 49th at the 2014 Yokohama Tire LPGA Classic, and her best finish on the LET was 7th at the 2011 UniCredit Ladies German Open.

 Westrup changed her citizenship to Norwegian in early 2015 in order to gain better access to sponsors and increase her chances to qualify for the 2016 Summer Olympics.
 Her first tournament representing Norway was the 2015 Gateway Classic near Phoenix, Arizona.
 She arrived in the US on her Swedish passport which unbeknownst to her automatically got cancelled once her application for Norwegian citizenship was successful.
 Stranded without a valid travel document she had to find her way to the Norwegian consulate in Houston to apply for a Norwegian passport.
 She finished the Olympic Qualifications as a reserve, losing out to Suzann Pettersen and Marianne Skarpnord.

+Coaching career

-Westrup retired in 2018, after playing on tour for eight years, and began as a golf coach at IMG Academy in Bradenton, Florida.
+Westrup retired from touring in 2018, after nine years on tour, and began as a golf coach at IMG Academy in Bradenton, Florida.
+In 2021, she became assistant coach at the University of Georgia, and in 2022 she was appointed head coach at the University of Missouri.